walterhiggins/WMPJS/README.md

       input( player, 'Pick a number between 0 and 5', checkAnswer);
     };

+### Combining conditions

+### Logical AND

+### Logical OR

+### Complex logic
+TODO: An example that Combines one or more ANDs with ORs

+### Summary
+In this recipe you learned how to use *if* statement to make decisions and make your program do different things based on tests.
+You also learned about ScriptCraft's *input* function which is used for asking for input from players.

+## Recipe 5: Animal Sounds

 ### The switch statement
+TODO: a module which asks players a question: What is their favorite animal?
+The switch statement will play that animal's sound!
+TODO: Later when talking about objects and lookup tables, implement this same logic using a lookup table.

 ### Summary
-In this recipe you learned how to use *if* and *switch* statements to make decisions and make your program do different things based on tests.
-You also learned about ScriptCraft's *input* function which is used for asking for input from players.
+In this recipe you learned how to use the *switch* statements to make decisions.
+You also learned how to play sounds using ScriptCraft's *sounds* module.

-## Recipe 5: Building a Skyscraper
+## Recipe 6: Building a Skyscraper
 ### Introducion
 In this recipe we'll build a 10-story Skyscraper using just a couple of lines of code and some useful Javascript *repeating loop* statements.
 Computers are ideal for doing repetitive tasks.
 In this recipe you'll learn about Javascript's *while* and *for* statements and explore ScriptCraft's *Drone* functions which are used for building stuff in Minecraft.